jonibatista/task-report/README.md

 // TODO

 ## What's next
+* Hide projects with expiration date where task's date needs to be in between from..to)
+* Adds comments to the review process
 * Allow users to change their passwords
-* Adds comments to the review process

 ## Contributing
 // TODO